Film Spoilers and

-US Marshal Teddy Daniels Was Really A Shutter Island Patient Named Andrew Laeddis, Who Was Undergoing Radical and Experimental Role-Playing Therapy; He Had Invented the Character of Teddy Daniels After Murdering His Wife Dolores For Drowning Their Three Children; His Doctors Allowed Him to Play Out the US Marshal Fantasy in Hopes of Advancing His Mental State; Uncured, Andrew/Teddy Gradually Accepted Lobotomy Surgery
+US Marshal Teddy Daniels Was Really A Shutter Island Patient Named Andrew Laeddis, Who Was Undergoing Radical and Experimental Role-Playing Therapy.
+He Had Invented the Character of Teddy Daniels After Murdering His Wife Dolores For Drowning Their Three Children.
+His Doctors Allowed Him to Play Out the US Marshal Fantasy in Hopes of Advancing His Mental State.
+Uncured, Andrew/Teddy Gradually Accepted Lobotomy Surgery

 From the very start, director Martin Scorsese's plot twisting psychological thriller was playing tricks with its audience regarding the identity of its main character:

 In 1954, Teddy was investigating a psychiatric facility known as Ashecliffe Hospital on isolated Shutter Island in Boston Harbor, accompanied by his newly-assigned buddy Chuck Aule (Mark Ruffalo).
 There were suspicions that the facility was a government mind-control operation (with "Nazi experiments...satanic OR's").
-Supposedly, they were there to look into the recent disappearance of a patient named Rachel Solando (Emily Mortimer) from a locked ward room.
+Supposedly, they were there to look into the recent disappearance of a criminally-insane patient named Rachel Solando (Emily Mortimer) from a locked ward room in the hospital.
 [He was told that the war widow had been hospitalized after drowning her three children in a lake behind her house.]
 Teddy was experiencing frequent migraine headaches and hallucinations related to his war-time past.

 The film's main plot twist was that he was actually Andrew Laeddis (aka patient 67), a disturbed Shutter Island inmate for two years who was being rehabilitated by Dr. Cawley (Ben Kingsley), through a very complex and experimental form of therapy - a "radical, cutting-edge" role-playing game.